 Consistent with the changes in objective outlined above, the Board has elected to charge in future 75% of management fees and finance costs to capital, and 25% to revenue, reflecting the balance of the capital and revenue elements of total return experienced historically over the longer term.
 This will take effect in the 2018 financial year.

-Following a review of the management fees payable to Fidelity the Board are pleased to report that the existing flat fee of 0.85% will only apply to the first £400 million of funds under management and that a new rate of 0.75% will be applied to funds in excess of £400 million.
-This commenced from 1 April 2018 and will represent a useful saving for shareholders.
+Additionally following a review of the management fees payable to Fidelity, it was agreed that the flat fee rate of 0.85 per cent will only apply to the first £400 million of funds under management and that from April 2018 a new rate of 0.75 per cent will be applied to funds in excess of £400 million.